pcorpet/url-shortener/README.md

 ./build.sh.
 ```

-It will generate a `url-shortener` binary that you can deploy.
+It will generate a docker image `lascap/url-shortener` that you can deploy.

 ## Configuration